Current Trauma Therapy Research For Post-Traumatic Stress Disorder

 Clinical practice guidelines for treating trauma and PTSD

 CPGs are offered by various organizations, such as the American Psychological Association (APA) and the Department of Veterans Affairs (VA).
-For example, the APA states that it recommends interventions for clients based on a systematic review of available evidence, "a weighing of the benefits and harms of interventions, consideration of what is known about patient values and preferences, and consideration of the applicability of the evidence across demographic groups and settings."
+For example, the APA states that it recommends interventions for clients based on a systematic review of the available evidence, "a weighing of the benefits and harms of interventions, consideration of what is known about patient values and preferences, and consideration of the applicability of the evidence across demographic groups and settings."

 In 2021, the APA established a panel to update its 2017 guidelines, which consist of recommendations on psychological and pharmacological treatments for PTSD in adults.
 These newer guidelines "strongly recommend" the use of cognitive behavioral therapy (CBT), cognitive processing therapy (CPT), cognitive therapy (CT), and prolonged exposure therapy (PE) and also suggest the use of brief eclectic psychotherapy (BEP), eye movement desensitization and reprocessing (EMDR), and narrative exposure therapy (NET) in some cases.
 Below, we’ll take a look at current research for some of these modalities along with a few others.